robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/publish/combined.md

 #### 1.2.4.1 **Construction and Development Costs (Adjusted)**

-Based on updated volume and mass data, the following adjusted cost estimate is derived for the construction and launch of the SpaceSphere:
+Based on updated volume and mass data, the following adjusted cost estimate is derived for the construction and launch of the SphereSpace:

 - **Design and Engineering**: €165 million
 - **Manufacturing and Assembly**: €655 million, including new structural requirements